opendocsg/slw-judgments-backfill/2011_SGCA_12/report.md

 18     Section 121 of the CPC is a straightforward provision.
 The person under investigation is “bound to state truly the facts and circumstances with which he is acquainted concerning the case”, except that he may decline to state any fact or circumstance which would incriminate him in any way.
 He is entitled to remain silent in so far as self-incrimination is concerned.
 In our view, because an accused has such a right against self-incrimination when he makes a long statement under s 121, no adverse inference, in general, may be drawn against him for failing to state any fact or circumstance which may incriminate him in any way.

 19     If, however, the fact or circumstance that is withheld will exculpate the accused from an offence, a court may justifiably infer that it is an afterthought and untrue, unless the court is persuaded that there are good reasons for the omission to mention that exculpatory fact or circumstance.
 This accords with common sense – if an accused believes he is not guilty of an offence that he might be charged with, he would be expected to disclose why he has such a belief.
 For a self-confessed trafficker like the Appellant, consumption would be an exculpatory fact.
 Furthermore, an exculpatory fact or circumstance has more credibility if disclosed to an investigating officer at the earliest opportunity after arrest.
-Thus, in _Chou Kooi Pang and another v Public Prosecutor_ [1998] 3 SLR(R) 205, this court (without referring to _Lim Lye Huat Benny_ ) held, in regard to one of the appellants, that his “failure to mention a material part of his defence at an earlier stage meant that it was less likely to be believed” (at [30]).
+Thus, in _Chou Kooi Pang and another v Public Prosecutor_ <span class="citation">[1998] 3 SLR(R) 205</span>, this court (without referring to _Lim Lye Huat Benny_ ) held, in regard to one of the appellants, that his “failure to mention a material part of his defence at an earlier stage meant that it was less likely to be believed” (at [30]).

 20     In the present case, the fact of an intention to retain 23 of the Packets for self-consumption